6 Easy Steps On How to Seal a Window Air Conditioner for the Winter

 Maintaining Your Sealed Air Conditioner

-• Check the air filter regularly: The air filter in your sealed air conditioner should be checked and changed every 3-4 months to ensure it’s efficient.
+The air filter in your sealed air conditioner should be checked and changed every 3-4 months to ensure it’s efficient.

-• Keep the outside of your AC unit clear: Make sure that all plants, trees, and other debris are kept away from the outdoor unit of your sealed air conditioner.
+Make sure that all plants, trees, and other debris are kept away from the outdoor unit of your sealed air conditioner.
+In some climates, snow drifts could climb all the way to 2nd story windows.
+Make sure your AC unit is clear of all debris, including snow!

-• Clean and Check the Drain Line: Make sure to check the drain line regularly and keep it free from any obstructions.
+Make sure to check the drain line regularly and keep it free from any obstructions.

-• Check for any loose connections: Check if there are any loose connections.
+Check if there are any loose connections.
 If you find any, have them repaired as soon as possible.

-• Inspect the ductwork: Check the insulation on the ductwork, inspect if there are any cracks, gaps, and air leaks, and make sure all connecting components are secure.
+Check the insulation on the ductwork, inspect if there are any cracks, gaps, and air leaks, and make sure all connecting components are secure.

-• Re-sealing When Necessary: If there is any leakage in the system, it is essential to re-seal the air conditioner to prevent further damage and loss of efficiency.
+If there is any leakage in the system, it is essential to re-seal the air conditioner to prevent further damage and loss of efficiency.
 This can be done by a professional technician.

 How often should I check my air conditioner in the winter?